bamboo wall cover is very similar

 to installing regular wallpaper.
 Follow these steps to install our

 If you're hanging wallpaper on new drywall, prime the wall first with

-wallpaper primer to seal the drywall and help the paper adhere to the wall.
+wallpaper with primer to seal the drywall and to help the paper adhere to the wall.

-Wash any dirt or dust from the old walls
+Wash any dirt or dust from old walls

 and sand smooth any chipped paint.
 Remove old wallpaper using wallpaper

 remover, a wide blade, and rags.
-Remove electrical outlet and light switch
+Remove electrical outlets and light switch

 holes or cracks.
 Allow the spackle to dry, then sand lightly until the